-(26) Public Notification (All Projects) Final Application X 8609 When is this due?
-Pre-Application In accordance with 26 U.S.C. §42(m)(1)(A)(ii) and O.R.C. §175.07, at Application, the applicant must include evidence of completing the public notification process using the OHFA template letter, and the notification must include all information requested, be in writing, and be sent via certified mail, return receipt requested.
+(25)(24) Project Summary (.PDF format) When is this due?
+Pre-Application Final Application X 8609 The Application must include a copy of the AHFA Project Summary tab.
+Please note, OHFA posts the Proposal Summary on its Pending Applications and Funded Projects website upon submission of an Application and may be shared with other interested parties, if requested.
+(26)(25) Public Notification (All Projects) When is this due?
+Pre-Application Final Application X In accordance with 26 U.S.C. §42(m)(1)(A)(ii) and O.R.C. §175.07, at Application, the applicant must include evidence of completing the public notification process using the OHFA template letter, and the notification must include all information requested, be in writing, and be sent via certified mail, return receipt requested.
 Applicants must submit a copy of the stamped post office receipt, return receipt not required, for certified mail and copies of notification letters with the application.
 The name and address of the officials must be on the return receipts.
-Public notification must be submitted to the following individuals: The chief executive officer and the clerk of the legislative body of any municipal corporation in which the project is proposed to be constructed or that is within one-half mile of the project's The clerk of any township in which the project is proposed to be constructed or that is within one-half mile of the project's boundaries; and The clerk of the board of county commissioners of any county in which the project is proposed to be constructed or that is within one-half mile of the project's boundaries.
+Public notification must be submitted to the following individuals: The chief executive officer and the clerk of the legislative body of any municipal corporation in which the project is proposed to be constructed or that is within one-half mile of the project's boundaries.
+The clerk of any township in which the project is proposed to be constructed or that is within one-half mile of the project's boundaries; and The clerk of the board of county commissioners of any county in which the project is proposed to be constructed or that is within one-half mile of the project's boundaries.
 Updated evidence of completing the public notification process must be provided if there are any changes to the information listed on the OHFA template letter.
-(27) Related Party Transaction Questionnaire When is this due?
-Pre-Application Final Application X 8609 Applications must include the Related Party Transaction Questionnaire for any transactions between related parties.
-(28) Relocation Plan (existing rental units only) When is this due?
+(27)(26) Related Party Transaction Questionnaire Pre-Application Final Application X 8609 When is this due?
+Applications must include the Related Party Transaction Questionnaire for any transactions between related parties.
+(28)(27) Relocation Plan (existing rental units only) When is this due?
 Pre-Application Final Application X 8609 Any development involving rehabilitation of occupied units that will result in permanent displacement must submit a complete Acquisition, Relocation, and Demolition Questionnaire and Relocation Assistance Plan.
 OHFA may prohibit, limit, or mitigate any permanent displacement.